box/developer.box.com/content/guides/getting-started/sandbox.md

 Click the link in the email to access the [Dev Console][2] inside the sandbox environment and set up a password.
 You can also access your sandbox by logging in with your sandbox credentials on [developer.box.com][3].

-As a sandbox's primary admin you can create individual sandbox user accounts, giving developers access to a new Box environment that reflects the same plan as their parent Box enterprise.
+The sandbox's primary admin can create individual sandbox user accounts, giving developers access to a new Box environment that reflects the same plan as their parent Box enterprise.

 ### Access multiple sandboxes